 Curriculum at schools on OurKids.net

 What Kendellhurst Academy says: Kendellhurst Academy takes a whole child approach to education.
 We also have a structured and academic curriculum with traditional components such as weekly quizzes and unit testing.
-We have French everyday with a balance of conversational French and traditional writing, presentations, reading and grammar.
+We have French lessons daily with a balance of conversational French and traditional writing, presentations, reading and grammar.
 We offer an enriched, well-rounded curriculum with weekly arts (music, drama and visual) and hands-on projects that delve deeper into curriculum strands.
-Our technology program prepares students for the broader world by incorporating digital displays, personal devices for Grades 6-8, Mac computers, laptops and ipads as a part of the weekly curriculum.
+Our seamless technology program prepares students for the broader world by incorporating Digital Interactive Displays, school-issued chrome books for Grades 5-8, Mac computers, laptops and ipads as a part of the weekly curriculum.

 Traditional Math typically teaches a method or algorithm FIRST, and THEN teaches the applications for the method.
 Traditional algorithms are emphasized and practiced regularly: repetition and drills are frequently used to ensure foundational mastery in the underlying mathematical procedures.
 The traditional approach to math views math education as akin to building a logical edifice: each brick depends on the support of the previously laid ones, which represent mastery over a particular procedure or method.
 Traditional Math begins by giving students a tool, and then challenges students to practice using that tool an applied way, with progressively challenging problems.
 In this sense Traditional Math aims to establish procedural understanding before conceptual and applied understanding.